jambda/jambda/README.md

 This way you have more time to focus on the business logic of your product.

+It uses Express and Caminte to create a resource based rest api, that can be connected to many different Sql & NoSql databases & deployed to AWS Lambda using the awesome Serverless Platform.

+## Jambda & Serverless

+All thought Jambda does not use [Serverless](https://serverless.com) directly, it was made to work side by side with the serverless platform.
+Over time the goal is to develop mechanisms to help make this a more seamless integration.

 ## Connectors

 The nice thing about Jambda is that it is able to connect to multiple data sources